alexnathanson/BrightsignAPI/README.md

 There are three main components to this system.

-* The Combined Brightsign APIs, which provides the functionality.
+* The various Brightsign APIs in combination with Node JS, which provides the functionality.
 * The server syncing, which is optional
 * The HTML web interface and API end points for broader network interactions.